santiagonar1/tum-tastic-thesis/README.md

 ```

 We offer this purely for convenience.
 You can also pass a `code` to a figure,
-in case you want more control on the styling:
+in case you want more control on the styling.
+Just make sure to pass
+`kind: raw` as the figure type, so that the template handles the listing
+numbering appropriately.

 ```typst
 #import "@preview/algo:0.3.6": code